-CYANOBACTERIAL WARNING UPDATE: Health warning for Lake Ngaroto reinstated
+Cyanobacterial warning update: Health warning for Lake Ngaroto

-Waahi, Hakanoa, Whangape and Rotoroa (Hamilton Lake), the other lakes that are tested regularly, all currently remain below the warning level for cyanobacteria.
+Lakes Whangape and Waikare already have cyanobacterial health warnings in place.
+Waahi, Hakanoa, and Rotoroa (Hamilton Lake), the other lakes that are tested regularly, all currently remain below the warning level for cyanobacteria.

-Cyanobacteria are a form of algae which can produce toxins harmful to the health of humans and animals that are exposed to, or swallow the water, where the algae are growing.
+Cyanobacteria are a form of algae which can produce toxins harmful to the health of humans and animals exposed to or swallowing the water where the algae are growing.

 “Scums are a particular risk because they contain a high level of toxins.
 If contact with scum does occur, skin should be rinsed clean and clothing changed as soon as possible.
 This warning is particularly important for children.

 “If people still choose to use the lakes when warnings are in place, or any other lake where there are visible changes to water colour, they should shower and change their clothing as soon as possible afterwards, even if no symptoms are noticeable,” she said.

 Symptoms include rash, skin and eye irritation; allergy symptoms such as hayfever and asthma; and possibly stomach upsets including diarrhoea and vomiting.